Did Car Accidents Decrease During The COVID-19 Pandemic?

 The National Safety Council implemented guidelines for employers to provide employees as they returned to work, under the premise that car accidents are a leading cause of workplace deaths.
 The NSC says that with the pandemic, greater problems on the roads include more distracted driving, more fatigue, and changes to life schedules that could increase difficulties on the roads.

-These guidelines included recommendations such as offering employees incentives to travel safer, such as through shuttles and dedicated parking zones.
+These guidelines included recommendations such as offering employees incentives to travel more safely, such as through shuttles and dedicated parking zones.
 Flexible remote work policies are also recommended.
-For employees that work in vehicles, a variety of guidelines have also been suggested.
+For employees who work in vehicles, a variety of guidelines have also been suggested.
 Those guidelines include:

 In a pandemic world, communication and improved protocols are the recommendations for reducing car crashes to and from work and while at work.

 Those are wrongful deaths.
 Those accidents also have considerable amounts of personal injury connected to them in a world where the healthcare system is already burdened.
 At Arash Law, we know that there are unique challenges to dealing with car accidents today.
 You don’t have to deal with these alone.
-We will fight for you.
+We can advocate for your interests throughout the legal process.
 Call our California car accident attorneys today at (888) 488-1391 for a free review of your case.

 Arash Law Practice Area Border/Divider